 Research Ethics Program.
 This course satisfies the NIH requirement for instruction in the responsible conduct of research.
 Topics include roles and responsibilities of researchers, data collection and ownership, issues relating to use of animal and human subjects, scientific and grant writing, code of ethics for authors, reviewers and editors, and conflict of interest.

 Principles of Cancer Drug Therapeutics Development.
-This required lecture series consists of 12 weekly lectures delivered by CT2 and
+These required lectures are delivered by CT2 and

-UC San Diego faculty members during the fall quarter.
+UC San Diego faculty members during the fall, spring and winter quarters.
 These lectures are focused specifically on the necessary sequential steps in drug development.

-Topics in Cancer Drug Development, is a series of 10 monthly lectures given by leaders in cancer drug development from
+Topics in Cancer Drug Development.
+Another series of lectures given by leaders in cancer drug development from

 industry.
-The goal of this lecture series is to expose trainees to experts with a substantial track record dealing with the “real life” challenges of cancer drug development.
+The goal of these lectures are to expose trainees to experts with a substantial track record dealing with the “real life” challenges of cancer drug development.
 The lecturers are typically the CEO, Director of Research or Medical Director from a company in the San Diego biomedical community, although experts from large pharmaceutical companies have participated actively in this lecture series as well.
 The outside speakers are invited to discuss the real life challenges they face in the development of a given target or novel therapeutic and thus give the fellows an opportunity to hear the story of the development of specific therapeutic agents.

 - A weekly seminar “Topics in Hematology-Oncology" in which the faculty and fellows of the Division of Hematology/Oncology present lectures at 7:00 – 8:00 AM on Friday mornings on the clinical use of cancer therapeutic agents and the management of various types of cancer.
 This is followed by two case presentations (8:00 – 9:00) and then a formal lecture on a research topic by one of the Cancer Center faculty members (9:00 – 10:00).